AI-and-Blockchain/S23_PredictChain/readme.md

 [PredictChain Demo Video](https://matthew-misc-bucket.s3.amazonaws.com/predictChain.mp4)

+## Citation

+If you use this GitHub Code, please cite our work in the following way:

+@inproceedings{pisano2023predictchain,
+  title={PredictChain: Empowering Collaboration and Data Accessibility for AI in a Decentralized Blockchain-based Marketplace }, author={Matthew Pisano, Connor Patterson and Oshani Seneviratne}, year={2023}, publisher={Ledger Journal}, booktitle={ChainScience 2023}
+}

 ## Sphinx Documentation

 In addition to this readme, we have also created some Sphinx documentation for our python code.
 This details the